Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/functions.md

 ## We're Still on Grade School Stuff

 Remember back in grade school when the teachers taught you about *functions*?
 They were always represented as $f(x)$ (which apparently is according to Euler?
 Idk some YouTube video said its his notation) and were discussed as some sort of "input/output machine".
-The jist of the idea was that you can input some item into this *thing*, and then it would output something accoridng to some rule.
+The jist of the idea was that you can input some item into this *thing*, and then it would output something according to some rule.
 Deadass, this is the same exact way functions are defined in advanced math, just with a bit more mathy talk.

 Of course there are a lot of ways that you can take in something and spit something else out, but there are certain rules that you have to follow in order to be considered a function.
 First, every input needs to have exactly $1$ output.
 You are allowed to output things like sets or tuples, but if you enter the same input twice, then you must get the same output twice.